LimHyungTae/Naverlabs-LiDAR-API/README.md

 _____map.pcd
 ```

-It's complex but you can just load poses and the corresponding lidar data as follows:
+In fact, it's quite complex to parsing data...But don't worry, I did!.
+You can just load poses and the corresponding lidar data easily as follows:

 ```cpp
 /***